How can I help?

 Example of the Create and Add to List pop-up box

 • Add to list: Select the desired reading list from the drop-down list.
-These are all the reading lists saved in your 'My Lists'.
+These are all the online Reading Lists saved in your 'My Lists'.
 Make sure you have chosen the current academic year.

-• Top or bottom: Choose whether you want the resource to appear at the top or bottom of the reading list or section.
+• Top or bottom: Choose whether you want the resource to appear at the top or bottom of the online Reading List or section.

-• Sections: if you have added sections to your reading list, these will appear here.
+• Sections: if you have added sections to your online Reading List, these will appear here.
 Otherwise it defaults to the main list (outside the sections, either top or bottom of the list depending on what you have chosen above).

 • Importance: Select the reading importance: Essential or Recommended